Paul-van-Klaveren/Paul-van-Klaveren.github.io/_posts/2015-11-20-deriving-framework-version.markdown

 ***

 ### Time to investigate
-When was the framework file *last changed* in the repository?
+When was the framework file `XYZ` *last changed* in the repository?[^1]
 {% highlight Bash %}
-$ git log -1 --format=%cd »file«
+$ git log -1 --format=%cd XYZ
-Tue, 1 Sep 2015 12:02:22 +0200
+# Tue, 1 Sep 2015 12:02:22 +0200
 {% endhighlight %}
-(Source: [^1])

-OK, now we just need to look up the latest version of the framework that would have been available on the 1st of September!
+OK, now we just need to look up the latest version of the framework that would have been available on the 1<sup>st</sup> of September!

 Mystery solved.